Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

-Furthermore, we observe this to be possible when considering already $|A'|=3$, $|M'|=2$ (but not for $|A'|=2$, $|M'|=2$ for which the value \eqref{eq:general_bound_AAp} is recovered).
+Furthermore, we observe this to be possible when considering already $|A'|=3$, $|M|=2$ (but not for $|A'|=2$, $|M|=2$ for which the value \eqref{eq:general_bound_AAp} is recovered).

-However, as noted in Eq.~\eqref{eq:general_bound_AAp_ApM}, we find that the inclusion of the map $p_{A'|A}$ is actually unnecessary---it is sufficient for Alice to use the ``raw'' $A$-variable for the key and send some $A$-dependent message $M$ to Bob as the best preprocessing strategy.
+However, as noted in Eq.~\eqref{eq:general_bound_AAp_ApM}, we find that the inclusion of the map $p_{A'|A}$ is then unnecessary---it is sufficient for Alice to use the ``raw'' $A$-variable for the key and send some $A$-dependent message $M$ to Bob as the best preprocessing strategy.
 In particular, we establish the same critical efficiency \eqref{eq:general_bound_AAp_ApM} by considering now only $\cS_{A\to M}$ with $2 \leq |M| \leq 5$, implying that the outcome number $|M|=2$ is already sufficient, as the optimal maps always possess the crucial feature of effectively ``singling out'' the $\varnothing$-outcome of Alice within the message send to Bob.
 In particular, it is always optimal for Alice to simply announce to Bob whether she has a conclusive outcome or not, which is the bit of information to be encoded in $M$.
 Indeed, from the perspective of the CC attack this does not provide any extra information to Eve, as she knows whether a local or non-local correlation was distributed to the parties, while $A=\varnothing$ never occurs in the latter case.
 Hence, as Eve perfectly knows the outcomes of Alice whenever a local correlation is shared, she also always knows whenever Alice records any inconclusive outcome $\varnothing$.
+Note also that Alice announcing the $\varnothing$ outcomes does not constitute postselection---these rounds are not discarded by the parties and therefore the announcements do not lead to a violation of the detection loophole.